f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

 .. note:: ``Response Code``, ``User Method`` and ``Operating System and Brower`` are already enabled by default in the AS3 schema.

 4. Now, select the ``Service_HTTPS`` AS3 class.
-   Change to the properties ``bigip`` under policyWAF to ``/Common/templates-default-cloned``.
+   Change to the property ``bigip`` under policyWAF to ``/Common/templates-default-cloned``.
-   Make sure the properties is set to Editable.
+   Make sure the property is set to Editable.

-.. note:: If you want to hide the ASM policy in the template, you can set the properties to Override (only starting BIG-IQ 7.1, see BIG-IQ 7.0 Release note #811013).
+.. note:: If you want to hide the ASM policy in the template, you can set the property to Override (only starting BIG-IQ 7.1, see BIG-IQ 7.0 Release note #811013).

 .. image:: ../pictures/module3/lab-5-13b.png
   :scale: 40%